 a.
 Capital Requirement

 i.
-Among the existing NBFCs to be classified as NBFC-MFIs, those with asset size less than Rs.
+Among the existing NBFCs to be classified as NBFC-MFIs, those with asset sizes less than Rs.
 100 crore will be required to comply with this norm w.e.f April 01, 2012.
-Those with asset size of Rs.
-100 crore and above are already required to maintain minimum CRAR of 15%.
+Those with an asset size of Rs.
+100 crore and above are already required to maintain a minimum CRAR of 15%.

 ii.
 The CRAR for NBFC-MFIs which have more than 25% loan portfolio in the state of Andhra Pradesh will be at 12% for the year 2011-2012 only.
 Thereafter they have to maintain CRAR at 15%.

 b.
 Asset Classification and Provisioning Norms:

 With effect from April 01, 2012, all NBFC-MFIs shall adopt the following norms(till then they shall follow the asset classification and provisioning norms as given in the Non-Banking Financial (Non-Deposit accepting or holding) Companies Prudential Norms (Reserve Bank) Directions, 2007).

 - Standard asset means the asset in respect of which, no default in repayment of principal or payment of interest is perceived and which does not disclose any problem nor carry more than normal risk attached to the business;

 - Nonperforming asset means an asset for which, interest/principal payment has remained overdue for a period of 90 days or more.